 6. I have purchased four air filtration units and a portable UV light we can move from room to room that are

-efficient in killing bacteria and viruses.
+extremely efficient in killing bacteria and viruses.

 7. You will notice an acrylic protective shield in the dental reception room at the check in counter.

 8. Inform us of any changes in your phone number or insurance when you call to make appointments,